 Joshua’s meeting with Yahweh’s army commander (Josh 5:13–15) also has analogies with Yahweh’s commissioning of Moses.
 Both involve a strange sight and some ambiguity about the relationship between the figure who appears and the person of Yahweh, and both end with the same bidding to remove footwear (Lepesqueux).
 Yahweh’s commission of Gideon (Judg 6), too, has analogies with his commission of Moses (Enns): its background is the Israelites being under pressure, their crying out to Yahweh, another appearance by a divine aide, Yahweh’s promising to deliver the people, Gideon’s resistance to Yahweh’s summons because he is not up to it, Yahweh’s promise to be with him, and Yahweh’s giving him a sign—though Moses doesn’t ask for one (Greenberg).
 All this might suggest that Gideon is a new Moses (Wong).

-Isa 6:8 illustrates how the correct response to Yahweh’s commission is “Here am I” (Propp, Exodus 1–18, 202; cf. Gen 22:1; 1 Sam 3:4), which was Moses’s response to Yahweh’s original call to him, but not to the commission that followed.
+Isa 6:8 illustrates how the correct response to Yahweh’s commission is “Here am I” (Propp; cf. Gen 22:1; 1 Sam 3:4), which was Moses’s response to Yahweh’s original call to him, but not to the commission that followed.

 C. Exegetical Techniques/Hermeneutics Employed